tokio-rs/website/content/docs/io/overview.md

 as TCP connections, UDP sockets, reading from and writing to files, etc.
 However, those operations are all synchronous, or _blocking_, meaning that when you call them, the current thread may stop executing and go to sleep until it is unblocked.
-For example, `read` will block until there is data to read.
+For example, the `read` method in [`std::io::Read`] will block until there is data to read.
 In the world of futures, that behavior is unfortunate, since we would like to continue executing other futures we may have while waiting for the I/O to complete.

 To enable this, Tokio provides _non-blocking_ versions of many standard library I/O resources, such as [file operations] and [TCP], [UDP], and